 - Click View Tab >> Change View >> you can find another view option which you have created earlier in the article >> Click to that.

 - You can check scrolling down the change of color of your email message based on their age [which you have specified in the filter option above].
 The result is impressive.
-Now the outcome varies, the emails enter that barrier automatically change the color, and the email step out of that barrier changes itself to the original view.
+Now the outcome varies, the emails that enter that barrier automatically change the color, and the email step out of that barrier changes itself to the original view.

 How To Change Color of Receiving Email in Outlook?
 [From Specific Email Address/Person]